RuPay: RuPay Global

 The NPCI started issuing global cards in 2014.
 Singapore has since offered assistance to promote India's digital payment network RuPay card overseas by becoming its first international partner.
-On 7 March 2012, NPCI entered into a strategic partnership with Discover Financial Services (DFS) for RuPay, enabling RuPay Global Cards to utilise Discover, Diners Club International and PULSE networks for international purchases and cash access outside of India.
+On 7 March 2012, NPCI entered into a strategic partnership with Discover Financial for RuPay, enabling RuPay Global Cards to utilise Discover Card, Diners Club International and PULSE networks for international purchases and cash access outside of India.
 Both companies also worked to implement D-PAS, Discover's EMV technology to offer chip-based cards to RuPay card members.
 The cards are now accepted by over 42.4 million POS terminals and 1.90 million ATMs in 185 countries.

 NPCI, with JCB launched the RuPay-JCB Global card on 22 July 2019.
 After extending domestic POS terminal and ATM support for incoming foreign JCB card holders in 2017, NPCI entered into the second phase of its partnership with the launch of the co-branded card to further increase the international acceptance of RuPay.
 The card will offer special cashback programmes for POS transactions outside India, in addition to selected popular international destinations for travellers.
 It will support additional services such as in-city JCB Lounges located in airports with round the year merchant promotions all over the world.
 While debit cards are only being issued initially through the partnership, credit and prepaid cards are also on the anvil.

 RuPay issued 64 million Global Cards between 2014 and March 2019.
 RuPay has tied up with international players like Discover, Japan Credit Bureau and China Union Pay to enhance its international acceptance and recently achieved the milestone of issuing 25 million RuPay – Discover global cards.
 As per JCB Co., Ltd., 1 million RuPay-JCB co-badged cards are in circulation in India in premium category.

 RuPay has several agreements with other international payment networks.
 Some major examples include: